lichtschlag/iCloudPlayground/readme.markdown

 	* Sharing the document to other apps on the device with UIDocumentInteractionController is possible directly out of the iCloud container.
-	* If the contents of the file are changed at the same time on two devices and then synced, iCloud picks the newest one and discards all changes from the other.
+	* If the contents of the file are changed at the same time on two devices and then synced, iCloud picks the newest one and marks the other version as in conflict.
+Opening the file shows the wining contents.
 		* UIDocument notifies this by reporting a merge conflict.
 It has to open the document once to notice this.
 		* However, the merged document can directly be used again, the merge results in a working document.
-		* Further changes to the winning document do not discard the merge conflict, so in theory one can still go back and pick the discarded changes.
+		* Further changes to the winning document do not discard the merge conflict, so in theory one can still go back and pick the discarded changes from multiple edits back.
+		* In a series of merge conflicts all discarded versions remain available.
+Say file contents "Apple" and "Banana" conflicted and "Apple" won.
+Then new edits in "Apple" with "Strawberry" conflicted again and "Apple" was again chosen as the winner. iOS then keeps and reports both previous conflicts.
 		* This means that for large documents with many merge conflicts, the programmer has to take care to resolve/discard the conflicts, so that little space is wasted.
 		* Browsing to the file location (~/Library/MobileDocuments/AppIdentifier/) on a sychronised